RakhithJK/roundcube-roundcubemail-wiki/Dev-Releases.md

 ## 2.1 Create "complete" package

-Complete packages do not only contain the Roundcube sources but also have all dependencies resovled and packed into the tarball.
+Complete packages do not only contain the Roundcube sources but also have all dependencies resolved and packed into the tarball.
 These packages don't require an additional run of composer but represent a self-contained installation.

 To create such a release package, use the above mentioned [Makefile](https://gist.github.com/2725894#file-makefile) and execute

 ```
-make [GITBRANCH=release-x.y VERSION=x.y] complete
+make [GITBRANCH=release-x.y VERSION=x.y.z] complete
 ```

 ## 2.2 Signing release packages